bbc/bbcrd-synth-study/dataset/README.md

 ## Links

 This dataset can be downloaded from the [official LJSpeech web site](https://keithito.com/LJ-Speech-Dataset/).

-If you want to use our implementation, you must replace the `metadata.csv` file in that dataset with our own which can be found [here](https://www.dropbox.com/s/mp447dxsovi9xi6/metadata.csv?dl=0).
+**IMPORTANT:** If you want to use our implementation, you must replace the `metadata.csv` file in that dataset with our own which can be found [here](https://www.dropbox.com/s/mp447dxsovi9xi6/metadata.csv?dl=0).
 In our version, some changes have been made to the normalized utterance transcriptions.
 In particular, hyphens (outside words) are converted to semicolons, in order to use them when